 If vitiligo is suspected, your doctor may shine a special light called a Wood's lamp on your skin to see if the patches have little or no pigment.
 People with vitiligo have no pigment, so patches appear yellow-green or blue under the light.
 Since vitiligo is thought to be an autoimmune disease, a blood test might also be performed to measure immune-system chemicals that typically increase with autoimmune diseases.
 A sample of skin (biopsy) may be sent to a lab to measure melanocytes.

-- Q How does vitiligo progress?
+- Q How does emotional stress affect vitiligo?

 - Q How do I know if white patches on my face are caused by vitiligo?